 Step 2 - Getting Materials

-Once you have decided where to place the container, as well as the size, shape, and make, you can go to your local hardware and but the materials.
+Once you have decided on the size, shape, and make, and where to place the container, as well, you can buy the materials.
 Purchase wheels that are already connected to rails.
 If you buy each wheel individually, it will be more expensive and more difficult to attach to your container.

 Look for a set of four wheels that are either attached to a rail in sets of two or in a set of four and attached to a square rail frame.
 Ensure that the length of the rail or square frame matches the base of the container you have chosen.
 You don't want it to be too small, but you also don't want it to be too big.
 A length of 2.5-inches from the rim of the base is ideal.
 Ensure that the rails have a slot for a bolt to attached.